core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 # File "ietf-cool@2016-01-01.sid" {#cool-sid-file}

 Following is the ".sid" file generated for the "ietf-cool" YANG module.
-See {{sid}} for more details on SID and ".sid" file.
+See [I-D.somaraju-core-sid] for more details on SID and ".sid" file.

 ~~~~
 {